notmuhammad/documentation/content/developer/tutorials/server_framework_101/05_connect_the_dots.rst

           string="Profit Margin", compute='_compute_margin', inverse='_inverse_margin', store=True
       )

+To make our real estate app more efficient and scalable, we can store certain computed fields in the database.
+Let’s store one for now and see how it translates into the database schema.

 .. exercise::
    #.
 Store the `total_area` field in the database.
    #.
 Use `psql` to check that the field is stored in the database.